devtron-labs/devtron/docs/user-guide/deploying-application/rollback-deployment.md

 **Note**:
 - There will be no difference in configuration if you select `Last deployed config` from the list.
 - When you select `Config deployed with selected image` and  if the configuration is missing in the selected previously deployed image, it will show as `Config Not Available`.
-In such cases, you can use `Last saved config` or `Last deployed config`.
+In such cases, you can select either `Last saved config` or `Last deployed config`.